 CRACK IN THE WORLD

 As she watched their car disappear over the crest of the hill, something caught Emily’s eye.
-She squinted as she looked across the street to a meadow that sat in back of the brown house directly across the street.
-At the edge of the meadow she saw what appeared to be a strange tree.
-From her window the tree looked as if it was growing sideways.
+She squinted as she looked across the street to a meadow that sat in the back of the brown house directly across the street.
+At the edge of the meadow, she saw what appeared to be a strange tree.
+From her window, the tree looked as if it was growing sideways.
 She had never seen a tree so intriguing or inviting, so she slipped out of her pajamas and slid on her jeans, and a sweatshirt.
-She then held her tennis shoes close to her chest and tip-toed back over to the door of the bedroom, stepped out into the hall and listened.
-Hearing nothing, she tip-toed half-way down the stairs, cocked her head and listened harder.
+She then held her tennis shoes close to her chest and tip-toed back over to the door of the bedroom, stepped out into the hall, and listened.
+Hearing nothing, she tip-toed halfway down the stairs, cocked her head, and listened harder.
 She was sure she could hear the bathroom shower.
-Believing her dad was in the shower, she quietly walked down the remaining stairs making sure she avoided the creak in the second stair from the bottom, said another prayer and slipped out of the house.
+Believing her dad was in the shower, she quietly walked down the remaining stairs making sure she avoided the creak in the second stair from the bottom, said another prayer, and slipped out of the house.

 He ran down the stairs as Martha, his grandmother called out to him, “Where are you going, Sean?”